ebmalabuyo/mavs/README.md

         - can add the player to front office review under player's information page
         - view scouting reports and add a new scouting report to players page
-- Check each team's free agents and team's last season stats on the team page.
+- Check each team's upcoming free agents and team's last season stats on the team page.

 ## NOTE: